Update Date: May 2023

 Key press timeout: The time the system will wait between key presses, for example, if a sequence of digits is being entered.

-Extension/feature codes dialling: Enables the user to dial an extension or feature code instead of the options being presented in the IVR.
+Extension/feature codes dialling: This enables the user to dial an extension or feature code instead of the options being presented in the IVR.
 Key press timeout also affects this as extensions are typically three digits long, and the wait time will ensure that the entire extension is taken into account.

 Note: If this menu is used first on an inbound route, the ring time before playing an announcement will be used.
 This means the system will ring for the same amount of time as it would before playing an announcement.